EDIpack/EDIpackManuscript/Reply_RefereeA.md

 > *In Sec.
 3.3, it appears that users must manually select one of the three provided symmetry configurations to perform block-diagonalization.
 Is there a plan to extend the code to automatically detect all relevant symmetries—especially in cases where orbitals or sites possess additional symmetries that would allow further block-diagonalization of the matrix?*

 We acknowledge the referee’s observation.
-Although the code currently necessitates manual selection of one of the provided symmetry configurations, we recognize the value of automating the detection of all relevant symmetries.
-Regrettably, we do not have any plans to incorporate automatic detection of all pertinent symmetries within the code.
-In the current setup, this would be feasible through an accurate analysis of the effective bath decomposition, as discussed in section 3.6, excluding simpler cases described by `bath_type=normal, hybrid`.
+While the main code currently necessitates manual selection of one of the provided symmetry configurations, we recognize the value of automating the detection of all relevant symmetries.
+In fact, the Triqs interface ${\tt edipack2triqs}$ features an efficient algorithm to automatically recognize the symmetries of the problem and select the appropriate value for ${\tt ed\_mode}$.
+In the actual implementation of the Fortran API this can not be achieved, but we have plans to incorporate it in future release.
+In the current setup, this requires to accurately analyse the model Hamiltonian and the effective bath decomposition, as discussed in section 3.6, at initialization time.

-Nevertheless, we are actively exploring development avenues that aim to integrate more sophisticated conservation laws, which would further reduce the matrix dimensions.
+At the same time, we are actively exploring development avenues that aim to integrate more sophisticated conservation laws, which would further reduce the matrix dimensions.
 We are confident that these enhancements would improve code’s flexibility and efficiency in managing systems characterized by intricate symmetries.